sreenaths/minimcp/README.md

 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 [![PyPI version](https://img.shields.io/pypi/v/minimcp.svg)](https://pypi.org/project/minimcp/)

+A _**minimal, stateless, and lightweight**_ MCP server for any Python application.
 </div>

-A **minimal, stateless, and lightweight** MCP server designed for easy integration into any Python application.
-MiniMCP enforces no transport mechanism or session architecture—instead, it provides a simple asynchronous function to handle JSON-RPC 2.0 messages, letting you choose the rest.
+MiniMCP is designed with simplicity and flexibility in mind and enforces no transport mechanism or session architecture—instead, it provides a simple asynchronous function to handle JSON-RPC 2.0 messages, letting you choose the rest.
 By default, it doesn’t use streams; concurrent messages are handled asynchronously, with concurrency support provided by the transport layer.
 It is built on the [official MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk), enabling standardized context and resource sharing.

 ### Why MiniMCP?

-The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) is very powerful, and the official MCP Python SDK provides a low-level implementation of the protocol.
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io) is very powerful, it is a new, standardized way to provide context and tools to your LLMs.
+The official MCP Python SDK provides a low-level implementation of the protocol.
 [FastMCP](https://github.com/jlowin/fastmcp) makes MCP adoption simpler by offering a high-level, Pythonic interface and its own extended capabilities.

 But what if you just need a simple MCP server—local or remote—that responds to requests?
 What if you don’t want the server to dictate the transport mechanism, or you’d like to use your preferred protocol?
 What if the server cannot be mounted onto the framework your application is built on?
 What if you don’t need bidirectional messaging or any of the additional features? — ⭕ _The best part is no part._